end2endzone/end2endzone-hugo/content/blog/2014-09-01-how-to-shoot-a-waterfall-with-a-dslr-camera.md

 The perfect time of the day to get a nice shot is to go soon after sunrise or a little before sunset.
 These are the best time because the light is even for both the waterfall and the surrounding.
 You may also realize that you may not need ND filters and be able to correct the exposure just by managing a narrower aperture.

-Another good time of the day would be during &quot;Grey days&quot;.
+Another good time of the day would be during "Grey days".
 When there is enough clouds in the sky to create a constant diffuse light.
 That kind of lighting would be better than bright sunny days at noon!

 ## Better composition

-When I was on site, I was overwhelmed by the waterfall and all the noise and the mist it was making. &nbsp;I completely forgot to manage to properly frame the waterfall in it's context.
+When I was on site, I was overwhelmed by the waterfall and all the noise and the mist it was making.
+I completely forgot to manage to properly frame the waterfall in it's context.
 I picture with more vegetation and showing the trees around it would have better showed the waterfall in it's context and would have made a better picture.